 Monitoring the Active Directory is a necessary albeit time-consuming task.
 With larger numbers of users and computers to manage, you need all the help you can get, and PowerShell makes it easy to keep track of things.

 A computer that has not logged on for an extended period could represent a security risk or could be a lost/stolen computer.
-It could also be a system that you have not rebooted after you apply patches and updates.
+It could also be a system that you have not rebooted after having appliedpatches and updates.

-This recipe creates a report of computers that have not logged on, or you have not rebooted for a while.
+This recipe creates a report of computers that have not logged on, or that you have not rebooted for a while.

 One challenge in developing scripts like this is creating meaningful test data.
 If you wish to generate a test report showing a system that has not logged in for over 6 months, you might have to wait for 6 months to get the necessary data.
 This recipe shows a way around that for testing purposes.